e10jon/coderintros/readme.md

 ## What is this?

 It's the code that powers [coderintros.com](https://coderintros.com/).
-It's open-sourced because why not.
-My hope is that you can read through this repo to get inspired to create something new, or maybe integrate a piece of my infrastructure/workflow into an existing project of yours.
+View it, fork it, learn from it, help make it better, or do none of those at all.

 ## Look, I just want a profile on coderintros.com

 No problem!
-Head on over to [https://coderintros.com/suggest/](https://coderintros.com/suggest/).
+Head on over to [our suggestions page](https://coderintros.com/pages/suggest/).
 No shame in suggesting yourself, I promise.

 ## How to run locally